A business transformation plan is an essential part of implementing change in any business space.

 We talk about the importance of incremental change versus business transformation—learning a new step or approach compared to completely altering how employees engage with the business and produce results.
 Carla explains the importance of processes and being conscientious of how employees respond to change.

 Some of the more essential points they cover include identifying a strategy and vision then aligning people, process, and plans to meet those goals.
 However, big or small the transformation plan, it changes the way a company does business.
 It’s essential to ensure all affected members of the company are on board.
 From the CEO to the most base-level employee, it’s crucial to keep everyone informed and on board each step of the way.

-Carla shares the best way to utilize a BTM team and build out the best plan of success, including building a long-term and short-term strategy, understanding a clear vision, and setting goals and objectives.
+Carla shares the best way to use a business transformation team and build out the best plan of success, including building a long-term and short-term strategy, understanding a clear vision, and setting goals and objectives.

 John Kackley is a senior manager and program manager at Centric Chicago.